You may ask what can you do? One person can make a difference and that person is you.

 APRPP Museum is an African American Labor history Museum with a focus on the African American Railroad employee.
 It is the first of its kind in the nation.
 We are independently operated, that being the case we consistently seek innovative initiatives and collaborative opportunities, to generate general operating funds for the museum.

-In 2020, we celebrated our 25th founding Anniversary, a milestone for the Nation’s First Black Labor History Museum — the only museum of its kind worldwide.
+In 2020, we celebrated our 27th founding Anniversary, a milestone for the Nation’s First Black Labor History Museum — the only museum of its kind worldwide.
 The National A. Philip Randolph Pullman Porter Museum is a cultural institution, that honors and celebrates the Nation’s First Black Union chartered under the American Federation of labor The Brotherhood of Sleeping Car Porter and Maids (BSCP).
-At the NAPRPPM, we honor this special group of people who demonstrated consistently, through the spirit of unity, self-pride and tenacity.
-The special group of men and women — who formed and extraordinary bond of UNITY and endured a collective sacrifice.
+At the NAPRPPM, we honor this elite group of people who demonstrated consistently, through the spirit of unity, self-pride, and tenacity.
+The exceptional group of men and women — who formed an extraordinary bond of UNITY and endured a collective sacrifice.
 The purpose, to accomplish their goal to — create a nationally recognized union for African American people.

 Become a member (click here)